 - Many liens convey with ownership of the property and will be your responsibility once you become the owner.

 - You want to heavily consider hiring a professional title company to research the title and ensure it is free and clear.
-It's well worth the cost.
+It is well worth the cost.

-- Legal due diligence is highly important, especially if you’re buying a distressed property.
+- Legal due diligence is highly important, especially if you are buying a distressed property.

 5. Find and screen tenants

-If there's one thing you take away from this section, it's to remember to always perform a background check and a credit check on your tenants.
+If there is one thing you take away from this section, it is to remember to always perform a background check and a credit check on your tenants.
 Do this even if they seem perfect after the first meeting or video chatting with them.
-Promise?
+It never hurts to be too careful when choosing your tenants.

 There are plenty of places to find good tenants these days.
 Craigslist is still a great place to start.